Lance Zawadzki: San Diego Padres

-Other teams
+Kansas City Royals

 On November 5, 2010, Zawadzki was claimed off waivers by the Kansas City Royals.
+On December 17, he was designated for assignment following the signing of Melky Cabrera.
+Zawadzki cleared waivers and was sent outright to Omaha on December 22.
 He received an invitation to the Royals' major league camp for the 2011 spring training.
-However, he spent all of the 2011 season in the minor leagues with the Omaha Storm Chasers, where he hit .233 in 91 games.
-He was released on October 10.
+However, Zawadzki spent the entirety of the season with the Triple-A Omaha Storm Chasers, where he hit .233 with eight home runs, 40 RBI, and 15 stolen bases in 91 games.
+Zawadzki was released by the Royals organization on October 5, 2011.

+Los Angeles Dodgers

-In November, 2011, Zawadzki signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple-A Albuquerque Isotopes to start the season.
-He battled injuries and only appeared in 5 games for the Isotopes and was hitless in 13 at-bats.
-The Dodgers released him on May 7.
+On November 4, 2011, Zawadzki signed a minor league contract with the Los Angeles Dodgers and was assigned to the Triple-A Albuquerque Isotopes to start the season.
+He battled injuries and only appeared in five games for the Isotopes, going hitless in 13 at-bats.
+Zawadzki was released by the Dodgers organization on May 7, 2012.

+Atlanta Braves

 On May 21, 2012, Zawadzki signed a minor league contract with the Atlanta Braves and was assigned to the Triple-A Gwinnett Braves.
+In 48 appearances for Gwinnett, he batted .231/.271/.340 with three home runs, 17 RBI, and three stolen bases.
+Zawadzki was released by the Braves organization on July 28.

+St. Louis Cardinals

 Zawadzki signed a minor league contract with the St. Louis Cardinals on August 10, 2012, and was assigned to the Triple-A Memphis Redbirds.
+In eight appearances for Memphis, he went 9-for-32 (.281) with three RBI and one stolen bases.
+Zawadzki elected free agency following the season on November 2.

+Toronto Blue Jays

 On December 18, 2012, the Toronto Blue Jays announced that Zawadzki had been signed to a minor league contract with an invitation to spring training.
 Zawadzki was assigned to the Double-A New Hampshire Fisher Cats from the Triple-A Buffalo Bisons on July 30, 2013.

-Zawadzki played with the Lancaster Barnstormers starting in 2013 and he became a free agent after the 2015 season.
-He resigned on March 31, 2016.
-On August 23, 2017, Zawadzki was traded from the Sugar Land Skeeters to the Lancaster Barnstormers.
-He announced his retirement from professional baseball following the 2017 season.
+In 34 appearances split between Buffalo, New Hampshire, and the rookie-level Gulf Coast League Blue Jays, he batted .208 with one home run, six RBI, and five stolen bases.
+Zawadzki elected free agency following the season on November 4.

+Lancaster Barnstormers

+Zawadzki signed with the Lancaster Barnstormers of the Atlantic League of Professional Baseball for the 2014 season.

+Zawadzki made 128 appearances for the Barnstormers in 2014, slashing .238/.288/.366 with 11 home runs, 53 RBI, and 15 stolen bases.
+During the year, Zawadzki was teammates with his brother, Grant, for the first time in professional baseball.
+He became a free agent following the season.

+On February 24, 2015, Zawadzki once more re-signed with Lancaster.
+In 121 appearances for the Barnstormers, he batted .275/.319/.450 with 20 home runs, 63 RBI, and 20 stolen bases.
+Zawadzki became a free agent after the season.

+On March 31, 2016, Zawadzki re-signed with the Barnstormers.
+In 28 appearances for the team, he slashed .240/.298/.458 with seven home runs, 18 RBI, and two stolen bases.